 It also raises concerns about the ASA.
 Looking at their website, it appears that it is a self-regulating organisation maintained by media groups.
 While they are keen to spin self-regulation as an efficient system, self-regulation is one of the hallmarks of free-market ideology.
 I see it as troublesome since the interests of media groups, i.e. making money do not correspond to the interests of the public i.e. being informed citizens.
 The ASA is inherently biased towards ruling in favour of advertisers since it keeps them on side, meaning more revenue down the road.
 This ruling embodies the frailty of the self-regulation myth.

 What a shame, we have degenerated into a society where special interests can get away with lying to the public so long as they have the money to do so.
-It shows how important it is for individuals with (real) knowledge to speak it clearly to fight back against the creeping neoliberal malaise.
+It shows how important it is for individuals with (real) knowledge to speak up and fight back against the creeping neoliberal malaise.